This page provides you with the keys to accessing the GRICAD clusters

 SSH keys can be used to connect to the gateways and clusters.
 This has several advantages which we will see further on.

 This method is done by generating a public/private key pair and placing the public key on the target server.
+You only need to do this once.
+It must be done on your personal computer.
+This can be done using the ssh-keygen

 The private key is very important and must, at all costs, always remain secret.
 It must be protected by a robust password and must never be shared.

-mylogin@myhost:~$ ssh-keygen
+mylogin@mymachine:~$ ssh-keygen

 Generating public/private rsa key pair.